SathishVaithiyanadhan/downscale_emissions_local/README.md

 3. Support for multiple pollutants (PM2.5, NOx, SO2, etc.)

+4. Automatic speciation of NOx to NO and NO2, if the species in the config file has nox.

-4. Output in GeoTIFF format
+5. Output in GeoTIFF format with effective big geotiff output handling for outputs with more than 60000 bands.

 ## The tool consists of seven main components: